 10) Carefully weigh the material retained on each dried sieve & pan.

 11) Enter the retained material weight on the W.S.
 Tyler sieve analysis spreadsheet.

 12) Add together all the retained material from each test sieve and pan.

 13) Note the difference between steps #3 and #12.

 a.
 This difference is the fines material that was carried by the water to a retention

 To Sum It All Up

 We have covered the basics of how to do a wet sieving analysis in this article.
 The main thing to remember is that particle size testing is all about consistency and accuracy.
-It is extremely important to follow the same steps every single time in order to achieve the results you need for your quality control process.
+It is imperative to follow the same steps every single time to achieve the results you need for your quality control process.

-We know that test sieves can get very technical and pretty specific depending on your exact needs.
-If you have any other questions about which method is right for you or for help with your own processes, don’t hesitate to contact our team.
+We know that test sieves can get very technical and pretty specific, depending on your exact needs.
+If you have any other questions about which method is right for you or need help with your current processes, don’t hesitate to contact our team.